klauer/epics-sumo-mirror/doc/reference-sumo.rst

 :term:`dependency database` by copying the old :term:`version`.
 MODULE here is just the name of the module since the version follows as a separate argument.
 If sourcespec is given, the command changes the source part according to this parameter.
-A sourcespec has the form "path PATH", "tar TARFILE", "REPOTYPE URL" or "REPOTYPE URL TAG".
+A sourcespec has the form "path PATH", "tar TARFILE [PATCHES]", "REPOTYPE URL" or "REPOTYPE URL TAG [PATCHES]".
 REPOTYPE may be "darcs", "hg" or "git".
 Both, URL or TAG may be "*", in this case the original URL or TAG remain unchanged.
+PATCHES is a list of patchfiles or URLs of patchfiles.
 If sourcespec is not given, the command adds NEW-VERSION as new tag to the source specification.
 The command always asks for a confirmation of the action unless option "-y" is used.